 Eating disorders not only affect the sufferer, but impact her entire family.
 Family therapy may also help the family to engage in their own recovery process and to better support their loved one in her recovery.

-A registered dietician experienced in developing meal plans for eating disorder patients may be able to help the sufferer overcome their apprehensions about food.
+A registered dietitian experienced in developing meal plans for eating disorder patients may be able to help the sufferer overcome their apprehensions about food.
 Turning over nutrition, exercise and dietary needs to the help of a nutritionist can provide the sufferer with a sense of trust and surrender needed to end reliance on eating disorder symptoms.

 Unlike therapeutic groups run by professionals, peer-led support groups can help eating disorder sufferers learn to verbalize feelings about food, share their unique stories, and reduce the shame associated with the diseases.
 12 step mutual support groups with focus on eating disorder recovery include Overeaters Anonymous, Anorexics and Bulimics Anonymous, and Eating Disorders Anonymous.